NLnetLabs/rpki-doc/source/krill/installation.rst

 Providing your own configuration file
 """""""""""""""""""""""""""""""""""""

-Provide ``docker run -v /tmp/krill.conf:/var/krill/data/krill.conf`` will instruct Docker to replace the default config file used by Docker Krill with the file ``/tmp/krill.conf`` on your host computer.`
+Providing ``-v /tmp/krill.conf:/var/krill/data/krill.conf`` to the Docker run command will instruct Docker to replace the default config file used by Docker Krill with the file ``/tmp/krill.conf`` on your host computer.`